Acupuncture is the practice of inserting very thin metal needles into the skin to stimulate points on the body.

 Picking the right shoe can be a daunting task for any runner.
 Popular opinion about what type of footwear is best seems to change every few months.
 Are neutral shoes actually better than supportive?
 What about barefoot running?
 What if you've been told that your feet pronate?

-First time patients may register may register and make an appointment at Hall Health Center Sports Medicine by calling 206-685-1044.
-You may also register and make an appointment in person at the Sports Medicine reception desk or at the Patient Services Center on the main floor of our facility.
+First-time patients may register may register and make an appointment at Hall Health Center Sports Medicine by calling (206) 616-2495.
+You may also register and make an appointment in person at the Patient Service Center on the main floor of our facility.

 Child passenger safety has dramatically evolved over the past decade; however, motor vehicle crashes continue to be the leading cause of death of children 4 years and older.
 This policy statement provides 4 evidence-based recommendations for best practices in the choice of a child restraint system to optimize safety in passenger vehicles for children from birth through adolescence:

 1. Why is it important to maintain a medical record?

 Each time you visit a Hall Health Center provider, a record of your visit is made.
 Typically this record contains your symptoms, examination and text results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often called your health or medical record, serves as: